 The descriptions below are various functional components that affect the operation and shutting down of this furnace.
-Some of these components and their locations are shown in Figure 17.
-If any component of the furnace must be replaced, use only factory authorized replacement parts specified in the Replacement Parts List.
+Some of these components and their locations are shown in Figure 20, (page 29).
+If any component of the furnace must be replaced, use only factory authorized replacement parts specified in the Replacement Parts List provided online.

-Blower Limit Switch (Reverse Airflow Limit) - Prevents operation when blower is not operational.
+Blower Limit Switch - Prevents operation when blower is not operational.

-Flame Sensor - Verifies when a flame is present.
+Flame Sensor - Verifies when a flame has carried over from the igniter to the opposite end burner.
 If no flame is detected, the furnace will shut down within 4 seconds.